 Disclaimer: This blog post contains affiliate links.
 I may earn a small commission to fund my coffee drinking habit if you use these links to make a purchase.
 You will not be charged extra, and you’ll keep me supplied in caffeine.
 It’s a win for everyone.
 I am NOT a medical professional and nothing I share should be mistaken for medical advice.

 Why You Should Make Cannabutter

 Edibles, also known as medibles, were the first form of cannabis that I medicated with after receiving my medical recommendation.
-The reason I chose them was because they were discreet.
+The reason I chose them was that they were discreet.
 Later, after I began trying it in other forms, I realized edibles were a smart way for me to begin my journey of relieving chronic pain with cannabis.

 #edibles provided the all-night relief I needed to get ahead of my #chronicpain > Make your own #cannabutter and edibles! #jointpain #musclepain #nervepain #fibromyalgia #arthritisTweet

 It takes longer to feel the effects of cannabis when consuming an edible.
 But, on the plus side, once in full effect, it provides long-lasting relief.
 The relief I experience from smoking or dry vaping often dissipates in 2-6 hours.
 Whereas the relief from an edible typically lasts 6-10 hours.
 That long-term relief is what made it possible for me to sleep through the night.